influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/_index.md

 weight: 201
 ---

-To get begin exploring data with InfluxQL, do the following:
+To start exploring data with InfluxQL, do the following:

 1. First verify or set up your database and retention policy (DBRP) mappings.
 See [Query data with InfluxQL](/influxdb/v2.4/query-data/influxql/).